 He is an experimental physicist who studies quantum optics and other related topics.
 His work investigates what happens to photons, the fundamental particles that light is made of, when they are sent through opaque materials.
 This method may potentially have applications such as imaging through the skin or communicating through fog.
-Dr. Bromberg has co-authored many peer-reviewed articles, is known as an excellent collaborator, and has already had an impact on the scientific community.
+Prof. Bromberg has co-authored many peer-reviewed articles, is known as an excellent collaborator, and has already had an impact on the scientific community.
 At the same time, he is extremely committed to his teaching, and hopes to expose as many people as possible to the joy of doing science.